bibanon/tubeup/README.md

 ## Troubleshooting

-* If you've already downloaded some videos, unless you delete the video youtube-dl will not redownload it and will output nothing.
 * Obviously, if someone else uploaded the video to the Internet Archive, you will get a permissions error.
 We don't want duplicates, do we?
 * Some videos are copyright blocked in certain countries.
 Use the proxy or torrenting/privacy VPN option to use a proxy to bypass this.
-Sweden and Germany are good countried to bypass geo-restrrictions.
+Sweden and Germany are good countries to bypass geo-restrrictions.
 * Upload taking forever?
 Getting s3 throttling on upload?
 Tubeup has specifically been tailored to wait the longest possible time before failing, and we've never seen a S3 outage that outlasted the insane wait times set in Tubeup.

 ## Credits

-Inspired by youtube2internetarchive by Matt Hazinski, Copyright (c) 2015 GPLv3.

-Which in turn is a fork of emijrp's [youtube2internetarchive.py](https://code.google.com/p/emijrp/source/browse/trunk/scrapers/youtube2internetarchive.py), written in 2012.
+Inspired by youtube2internetarchive by Matt Hazinski (Copyright 2015 GPLv3), which in turn is a fork of emijrp's [youtube2internetarchive.py](https://code.google.com/p/emijrp/source/browse/trunk/scrapers/youtube2internetarchive.py), written in 2012.
 This script improves on Matt Hazinski's work by interfacing directly with youtube-dl as a library, rather than functioning as an external script.

 ## License (GPLv3)